wolfware-labs/moonlit/docs/plugins/index.md

 **Package**: `Wolfware.Moonlit.Plugins.NodeJs`

-The NodeJs plugin provides integration with NPM.
+The NodeJs plugin provides integration with Node.js and NPM.
 It allows you to:

+- Run any scripts defined in package.json
-- Build and pack NPM packages
+- Build Node.js projects without packing them
-- Publish packages to NPM registries
+- Pack and publish NPM packages to registries
 - Manage package versions
+- Execute any Node.js-related operations

 [Learn more about the NodeJs Plugin](./nodejs.md)